FREE SHIPPING on purchases over 1,500 CZK 📦

 White Peony (Bai Shao)

-Traditionally used to relieve muscle spasms.
+Traditionally used to relieve muscle cramps.
 Calms the liver meridian, which regulates Qi flow during menstruation.

 Warming